yichiang/plain-language-checker/README.md

 Although we did not have the opportunity to interact with people with disabilities directly, we found multiple first person accounts from people with and without disabilities regarding plain language.
 One of our teammates had lived with someone who has Autism for 4 years.
 Based on their experience, it was really important to speak in plain language.
 If the text is too complicated it can cause people to feel confused or bad about themselves.
 Using plain language helps people feel included.

+The plain language checker will first clean up the input text.
+This involves doing things like replacing multiple line breaks with just one and replacing tabs with spaces.
+Then, the input text is split into paragraphs and each paragraph is split into sentences.
+Each sentence is then processed by multiple functions that check different plain language guidelines.
+These functions will generate feedback items that will form the report.
+The feedback items in the report are grouped by sentence and are reported in the following order: issues, suggestions and kudos.

 # Disability Justice Perspective